• Skip to main content

 April 13, 2020

-As a child, I collected rocks, shells, and animal bones on walks in the woods or at the beach.
-I still have a cigar box of treasures, along with the feeling of wonder for nature and wild places.
-I earned a BFA in painting from the Tyler School of Art of Temple University, pursued a […]
+From my studio uphill from the Haw River, my work conveys immersion in nature as journal observations, paintings, and sculptures.
+As a child I collected rocks, shells, and animal bones on walks in the woods or on the beach.
+I still have that cigar box of natural treasures, along with the feeling of wonder for […]

 Jane Eckenrode